Home Fruit Production: Apples

-Keep all apples off young trees during the first two years.
+Remove all flowers and apples from young trees during the first two growing seasons.
 During this time it is important to develop a strong framework for the tree to support the crop in later years.
 Cropping the tree during the first two years of establishment can stunt it.
 In the third year, fruit can be left on the scaffold branches but should be removed from the central leader.
 Beginning in the fourth year, the central leader and scaffold branches can be cropped, but fruit should be selectively thinned.

 - Fruit thinning

 During a heavy bloom season, apples commonly set too many fruits.
 Remove all excess fruits during the first week of June.
 This is after the time of the last natural drop.
 In thinning, leave only one apple per cluster and space the apples not closer than 6 inches apart.
 This may remove more than three-fourths of the apples on the tree.
 Although this practice may seem drastic, it is essential for